Krishnamohan-Yerrabilli/Kubernetes-hands-on/README.md

 # Kubernetes-hands-on

-This repo consists of Config files and also covers Different concepts in Kubernetes
+This repo consists of all my learnings that cover Different concepts, configurations, and many more related to Kubernetes, I explain different concepts in detail with practical exposure, feel free to fork, if you like my work leave a ⭐

 ## What is Kubernetes?